Ederswiler: Politics

 In the 2007 federal election the most popular party was the SVP which received 91.3% of the vote.
 The other two parties that got votes were the CVP (4.3%) and the CSP (4.3%).
 In the federal election, a total of 23 votes were cast, and the voter turnout was 24.0%.

 Economy

 Ederswiler's economy relies upon, and is dominated by, agriculture.
 More than 50% of the local workforce is employed in agriculture.
 The remaining working people in the municipality commute to other areas.
-An international motorcross race takes place in the community every year.
+An international motocross race takes place in the community every year.

 As of In 2010 2010, Ederswiler had an unemployment rate of 1.4%.
 As of 2008, there were 19 people employed in the primary economic sector and about 8 businesses involved in this sector.
 18 people were employed in the secondary sector and there were 3 businesses in this sector.
 2 people were employed in the tertiary sector, with 1 business in this sector.
 There were 65 residents of the municipality who were employed in some capacity, of which females made up 33.8% of the workforce.